 Following approval by the Maryland-National Capital Park and Planning Commission, an inspection may be requested and conducted.
 An inspection must be requested and conducted at least once every six months to avoid the permit being "abandoned."
 The Job Card and approved Site Plan must be at the location and available for the required inspections.
 Fire Marshal Inspector

-Certificate of Occupancy Following approval by the Fire Marshal and the Zoning/Building inspectors, a Certificate of Occupancy will be issued.
+Following approval by the Fire Marshal and the Zoning/Building inspectors, a Certificate of Occupancy will be issued.

 The Certificate of Occupancy is mailed to the Property Owner.